 Then, in 1945, Germany surrendered.

 Going To Work For The United States

-As the Third Reich fell, von Braun escaped to the Bavarian Alps, and German forces surrendered to the Allies.
+As the Third Reich fell, Wernher Von Braun escaped to the Bavarian Alps as German forces surrendered to the Allies.
 It then became clear to the Allies just how advanced Germany’s military arsenal was — and just how valuable their weapons intelligence could be.

-Consequently, the Soviets had begun aggressively recruiting former Nazi and German scientists to their ranks, usually with threats to their family, occasionally at gunpoint.
+At the same time, the Soviets began aggressively recruiting former Nazi and German scientists to their ranks, usually with threats to their family, occasionally at gunpoint.
 Their hope was to further their space program and gain an advantage in the impending Cold War against the United States.

 But the United States began secretly recruiting Nazi scientists of their own.
-Just two months after the Germans surrendered, the Joint Chiefs of Staff for the United States created Operation Paperclip, the first secret Nazi recruitment program.
+Just two months after the Germans surrendered, the Joint Chiefs of Staff for the United States created Operation Paperclip, a secret Nazi recruitment program.

 One of the most valuable and talented recruits for Operation Paperclip was Wernher von Braun himself.

 While he had created the V-2 rocket back in Germany, most of his important breakthroughs would occur during the years that he worked for the United States after the war.

 Upon arriving in the United States, Wernher Von Braun began working for the Army, testing ballistic missiles based on the designs of his original brainchild, the V-2.
 His work with the missiles led him to research launching missiles for his real dream: space travel.

 Under the supervision of the Army, von Braun helped create test launch sites for the Redstone and Jupiter ballistic missiles, as well as the Jupiter C, Juno II and Saturn I launch vehicles.
 As he had while working at Peenemünde, von Braun dreamed of one day manning his launches and sending men into space.